Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022: Domestic reaction

-The proposed repeal was criticised by former Health Minister and Labour's health spokesperson Ayesha Verrall, University of Otago tobacco control researcher Professor Richard Edwards, New Zealand's Action for Smokefree 2025 committee chair Emeritus Prof Robert Beaglehole, and Māori health organisation Hāpai Te Hauora, who argued that the repeal would have adverse effects on the health and well-being of New Zealanders particularly Māori.
+The proposed repeal was criticised by former Health Minister and Labour's health spokesperson Ayesha Verrall, University of Otago tobacco control researcher Richard Edwards, New Zealand's Action for Smokefree 2025 committee chair Robert Beaglehole, and Māori health organisation Hāpai Te Hauora, who argued that the repeal would have adverse effects on the health and well-being of New Zealanders particularly Māori.
 Māori health researcher Lisa Te Morenga, who co-chairs the Health Coalition Aotearoa, called the repeal a "completely backwards step" and pointed to other countries being in the process of emulating the legislative approach of the legislation.
 Public health doctor and academic Collin Tukuitonga called the government's move "immoral and embarrassing internationally" as well as "unethical", pointing to lower-income communities having to live with worse health outcomes as their smoking rates are higher.

 In December 2023, anti-smoking campaigners submitted a 45,000-strong petition to Parliament denouncing the proposed repeal of Smokefree legislation.
 In early February 2024, Beverly Te Huia and the smokefree coalition Te Rōpū Tupeka Kore (including Sue Taylor, Hone Harawira and Shane Bradbrook) filed two separate Waitangi Tribunal claims opposing the Government's proposed repeal of Smokefree legislation.
 In response to the legal challenges, NZ First MP and cabinet minister Shane Jones reiterated his threat to review the Waitangi Tribunal's scope and claimed that voters had supported a reset.

-In late February 2024, University of Otago public health researcher Professor Janet Hoek criticised the introduction of the Government's repeal legislation, saying that it would overturn efforts made to encourage smokers to quit smoking and discourage young people from taking up smoking.
+In late February 2024, University of Otago public health researcher Janet Hoek criticised the introduction of the Government's repeal legislation, saying that it would overturn efforts made to encourage smokers to quit smoking and discourage young people from taking up smoking.
 Hoek also criticised the Government's decision not to allow a conscience vote on the repeal legislation or to expose it to a select committee or Waitangi Tribunal hearing.
-Otago University Associate Professor and ASPIRE Research Centre co-director Andrew Waa said the repeal would undermine efforts to achieve a Smokefree Aotearoa and cause thousands of "unnecessary" deaths, particularly among Māori.
+Otago University associate professor and ASPIRE Research Centre co-director Andrew Waa said the repeal would undermine efforts to achieve a Smokefree Aotearoa and cause thousands of "unnecessary" deaths, particularly among Māori.
 By contrast, ACT spokesperson Todd Stephenson welcomed the repeal of the Smokefree legislation, which he described as a "dopey experiment in prohibition".
 He also said that an attempted crackdown on smoking would have created a black market for criminal gangs.

 On 25 February 2024, a 1News-Verian poll found that 60% of respondents opposed the Government's removal of smokefree legislation.
-30% supported the repeal while 10% stated that they didn't know or refused to answer the question.
+30% supported the repeal while 10% stated that they did not know or refused to answer the question.
 The poll surveyed 1,002 eligible voters between 10 and 14 February.
 Segments most opposed to the smokefree repeal were Green and Labour parties supporters, Wellington residents, women aged 18 to 49, those with an annual household income over NZ$150,000, European New Zealanders, and university graduates.
 Segments most supportive of the smokefree repeal were ACT and National parties supporters, men aged 35 to 54, Auckland residents and non-university graduates.